yoaquim/.vim/README.md

 ###Some shortcuts...###

-* Quickly type `jk` to go to Normal Mode - mapped to `Esc`('jk' is a rare diagraph in English and you can always wait between both typing both chars if you ever need to insert them)
+* Quickly type `jk` to go to Normal Mode - mapped to `Esc`('jk' is a rare diagraph in English and you can always wait between typing both chars if you ever need to insert them)

 * `:Q` force quits, without saving